sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 14.04.2023

+Today is Juma , Friday.
+Time is 14:35 i'm in station right now.
+Today's mission is deploy TODO list project to glitch server.

+////////

+////////
 date: 13.04.2023

 Time is 1:56, I almost finshed the project.